awk(1p) — Linux manual page

 was considered overly limiting on implementations to specify.
 In

-most cases such errors can be expected to produce a diagnostic
+most cases such errors can be expected to produce a diagnostic and

-in some implementations.
-Also, different implementations might
+implementations.
+Also, different implementations might detect a

-when executing the program after reading some input.
+executing the program after reading some input.
 Implementors

 should be aware that diagnosing errors as early as possible and